 Understanding where your customers are and how to reach them in a seamless fashion is the cornerstone of any modern customer experience.
 Unfortunately, by the time a customer typically reaches your contact centre it means you have failed to deliver an effortless experience.

 One of the effects we’ve seen from the COVID-19 crisis is that the digital evolution of industries has accelerated from both a consumer and business perspective.
 But with the shift to digital and AI-driven applications happening so rapidly, companies are grappling with new challenges such as, how do we deliver frictionless customer experiences in a virtual environment?

-When a crisis strikes, anxiety levels rise.
-People are unsure of what will happen next.
+In times of crisis -- like right now -- people are naturally anxious.
+They are unsure of what will happen next.
+They have questions.
 They need answers.
-Oftentimes, they are looking to connect with other people to share their concerns, experiences, and find someone who will listen.
-It’s a way to gain reassurance that they're not alone.
+And in many cases, they are looking to connect with other people to share their experiences, emotions, and find someone who will listen.
+It’s a way to gain reassurance that we’re all in this together.

 Pop quiz: how many articles do you recall reading about the human benefits of automation versus the threat it posed to jobs prior to the COVID-19 pandemic?
 More of the latter, most likely.